Bill Longley (gunfighter): Unverified claims

 Numerous myths and legends have grown up about Longley that cannot be verified by any contemporary source.
 Many of these legends trace back to tall tales that Longley himself told while imprisoned in Giddings in 1877.
 Some of these stories are probably false, while others could be true but lack any contemporary corroborating evidence.
 Longley's lies appear to have been motivated partly by his desire to rival John Wesley Hardin's reputation as a killer.
-Longley was outraged when he found he was to be put to death, while Hardin had only been sentenced to twenty-five years in prison.
+Ironically Longley was outraged when he found he was to be put to death, while Hardin had only been sentenced to twenty-five years in prison.

 The most clearly false story Longley told was of being captured and lynched in 1869 alongside one of Cullen Baker's outlaw gang, surviving when a lucky shot severed the rope he had been hanged from, and then joining Baker's riders.
 As Baker was dead and his band dispersed at the time Longley claimed this happened, the story cannot be true.
 There is no contemporaneous evidence to back claims that Longley murdered a black militiaman in Old Evergreen in 1866 for insulting his father, or that he shot eight black people in Lexington in 1867 to avenge the loss of a horse racing bet.
 Furthermore, Longley would have been 14 and 15 years old respectively at the time of the alleged incidents.
 True or false, the stories are consistent with Longley's well-established racist character; in his own words he "...was taught to believe it was right to kill sassy negroes..."

 Longley's account of killing a trail boss named Rector while en route to Wyoming in 1870 is similarly of unknown veracity.